 In 2006, the master of fine arts degree was added.
 Around this time, the School of the Arts was formed, which constituted the department of art, the Black Rock Press and other programs.

 History of the music department

 Music has been an integral part of campus life since 1899, when a cadet band and choral groups could be seen and heard performing on campus, throughout the city and even before the state legislature.
-In 1927, Dr. Theodore Post arrived with a degree from Harvard.
+In 1927, Theodore Post, Ph.D., arrived with a degree from Harvard.
 In addition to teaching, he realized his dream of assembling a community orchestra, with students and faculty performing alongside professional musicians.
-In those days, music was housed in the Department of Education.
+In those days, music was housed in the department of education.
 By 1955, the various arts disciplines had finally achieved departmental status.
-In 1959, Dr. John Carrico joined the department, helped organize jazz events on campus and founded the Reno Jazz Festival.
+In 1959, John Carrico, Ph.D., joined the department, helped organize jazz events on campus and founded the Reno Jazz Festival.
 In 1960, the new Church Fine Arts Building provided the first unified physical space for students and faculty in the arts.

 From the time of Nevada's admission to statehood, theater has been a prominent part of the Nevada experience.
-Virginia City, Nev. was not only a mining metropolis, it also served as one of the theatrical centers of the West and was home to four-to-six professional theaters at any given time.
+Virginia City, Nevada was not only a mining metropolis, it also served as one of the theatrical centers of the west and was home to four-to-six professional theaters at any given time.
 Internationally prominent thespian and theatrical troupe itineraries regularly brought productions to northern Nevada.
 Theater has a long history on the University of Nevada, Reno campus as well.
-As a student organization, the Reno Dramatic Club, gave its first performance on November 12, 1892.
+As a student organization, the Reno Dramatic Club gave its first performance on November 12, 1892.
 (The Knowledge Center's Special Collections department has a copy of the official club constitution and by-laws).
-Members paid a $2.50 initiation fee and monthly dues of twenty-five cents.
-(Adjusted for inflation, that's roughly $6.59/month and $65.91 for the initiation fee)!
+Members paid a $2.50 initiation fee and monthly dues of 25 cents.